joshuakleveter/pluralsight/javascript_path/06_practical_design_patterns/NOTES.md

 **In summary:** we create a list of observers that need to be notified when the subject is updated.
 We then have a function that calls all of the observers in the list whenever the subject is updated.

+### Mediator Pattern

+Controls communication between objects to avoid coupling.

+Allows for a loosley coupled system.

+One object manages all communication.

+Many-to-many relationship.